fochoac/devops-demo/README.md

 ```

-For execute the generation of API Gateway, you must provide a OpenApi specification, for this actions, you can download the spec: using the : **Integration Testing** section.
+For executing the generation of API Gateway, you must provide an OpenApi specification, for these actions, you can download the spec: using the: **Integration Testing** section.

-There are two examples for environment of OpenAPI spec for the API Gateway in the folder **api-gateway**.
+There are two examples for the environment of OpenAPI spec for the API Gateway in the folder **api-gateway**.

-The commands for implement the API Gateway are:
+The commands for implementing the API Gateway are:

 ```bash
 cd IaC/gke/deployment/api-gateway